rewtnull/kernel-changelog-shell-parser/README.md

 					[*] Now using tput instead of hardcoded terminal sequences for output [!]
-Fixed silly little bug in bash version check v0.4 (20171122)		[+] Added support to display commit by hash v0.5 (20171122)		[+] Rewrote the script to be fully POSIX compatible, and included it [*] Squashed the last shellcheck warning
+Fixed silly little bug in bash version check v0.4 (20171122)		[+] Added support to display commit by hash v0.5 (20171122)		[+] Wrote and included a fully POSIX compatible version of the script [*] Squashed the last shellcheck warning

 TODO